 At the end of November, Sundance will announce the official films that will be screened, and in early December, the film guide will be posted online, Bruce said.

 "On Dec.
 20, everyone who registered will receive an email with their purchase time slots that will be scheduled for Saturday, January 5, and Sunday, January 6," she said.
-"Since the film guides will be available to the public a few weeks before the purchase dates, they will be able to see what the films will be."

 Also, locals can log on any time from their designated time slots until the close of sales on Jan.
 6.

 "Although it will be an online purchasing process, we'll have our ticket staff available to answer any questions by phone or email that weekend," Bruce said.
 "We're not going to abandon them in the Internet abyss, and we will be able to walk them through the process."

 Once locals make their purchases, they will be able to pick up their tickets at the box offices in Park City, Salt Lake City, the Sundance Resort and Ogden, on Saturday, Jan.
 12, and Sunday, Jan.
 13.